 - We will assume that any decision to take a course with "pass/fail" grading in Spring 2020 was made for reasons unrelated to the student's academic ability.

-- For the 2020/21 graduate admissions cycle, submitting GRE scores will be optional.
-This is a one-year-only exception.
+- For the 2020/21 graduate admissions cycle, submitting GRE scores is optional.

 Application fee waivers:

 We do not want the application fee to be a significant barrier to applying.
 Applicants may request fee waivers as follows: